EphrataTEALS/Tiger22/README.md

 **Run your CodespacesBeta.java program!**

-  1. In `sampleCode >`, find `CodespacesBeta.java`.
+  1. In `sampleCode >`, find `CodespacesBeta.java` in the `GitHubCodespacesTest` folder.
 The contents of the file should look like this:

 ```
 package sampleCode.GitHubCodespacesTest;